The Glamour of Aviation SMS Consulting

 In the consulting world, your reputation means everything.
 Thus, you will most likely be a professional networker.
 Every contact is a potential client, a potential source for growing your reputation.
 Building your network base before consulting will make the move into SMS consulting much easier.

 Even as a consultant, taking time to network and maintain a professional report with many people in your industry will also give you more options to create the kind of working lifestyle that best suits your professional interests.
-The most obvious types of people to network within an aviation organization include:
+The most obvious types of people to network with within an aviation organization include:

 - Upper level managers;